 Examination of records indicated that a system to ensure that staff supervision and appraisals are planned and completed in accordance with policy has been maintained.
-Staff described the registered manager as 'very approachable'.

 Service user referral information received from the HSC Trust staff contained information regarding the service user and/or their representatives.
 The inspector examined three support plans in place during the inspection.
 The referrals detailed the services being commissioned and relevant risk assessments.
 The agency care plans and risk assessments completed contained evidence that service users and/or representative's views had been obtained and incorporated.
 Records of risk assessments are completed with each service user, regularly evaluated and reviewed.